 How do you cross train yourself for Sybase and MS SQL Server as an Oracle DBA since now you see more jobs requiring multiple database flavors?

-The first step is to buy a good book on DBA for Sybase and/or Microsoft SQL Server.
+The step is to buy a good book on DBA for Sybase and/or Microsoft SQL Server.
 This can help you to understand and learn the different ways that these DBMSs operate versus Oracle.
 A few good ones include:

 - Microsoft SQL Server 2000 DBA Survival Guide by Mark Spenik